What Is General Liability Insurance & Do I Need It?

 Business Owner’s Policy

 This is a policy that combines both general liability and commercial property insurance into a bundle.
 Sometimes this policy also includes business interruption service.
+Bundling policies in this way often will save you money in the long run.

 Directors & Officers Liability Insurance

 If the directors and officers (the main shareholders in the company) suffer a financial loss because of a lawsuit brought against them personally, this protects them and helps pay for a legal defense.
-(It should probably go without saying that intentional illegal acts are not covered by insurance.)

 Professional Indemnity Insurance